mtilgner/docker-test/docs/README.md

 ## Setting up the containers
 Now you can set up the containers and run the test.

-**Note** it is important for the database container to have `mongo-host-container` as its name or hostname otherwise the other container won't find it.
-It is also neccessary to create a user-defined network otherwise the containers won't have name resolution within their network.
+**Note** It is important for the database container to have `mongo-host-container` as its name or hostname, otherwise the other container won't find it (this is hardcoded).
+It is also neccessary to create a user-defined network, otherwise the containers won't have name resolution within their network.

 ### Running both containers on the same host
 This is achieved by using a bridge network.
 First create the network on the host: